RazaHussain090/ContactTeams/README.md

 ![lwc-ui](lwc-ui.png)
 - **Feature 2:** Override the New button with Aura wrapped LWC Component.
 ![related-list-override](related-list-override.png)
-- **Feature 3:** Share the contact records with the selected user effectlessly using the apex sharing.
+- **Feature 3:** Share the contact records with the selected user effortlessly using the apex sharing.

 ## Prerequisites